Alexandria, Louisiana: Alexandria International Airport

-Alexandria International Airport (AEX) is a regional airport, providing flights to Atlanta, Dallas/Ft.
+Alexandria International Airport (AEX) is a regional airport, with flights to Atlanta, Dallas/Ft.
 Worth, and Houston.
 In 2006 a new-state-of-the-art passenger terminal was dedicated.
 Alexandria is served by American and Delta.

 Current military use

-Formerly known as England AFB until 1992, Alexandria International Airport additionally has numerous international charter airlines using the airport in the transport of military personnel attached to the United States Army base at Fort Polk.
+Formerly known as England AFB until 1992, Alexandria International Airport has numerous international charter airlines using the airport in the transport of military personnel attached to the United States Army base at Fort Polk.
 A new military personnel terminal opened in 2007.